snitgit/gromacs_agent/README.md

 ## Known issues
 1. 🤖 LLM sometimes struggles with selecting the correct group index.
 Double-checking the selection is recommended.
 2. ⚡ The interaction between LLM and `gmx` prompt input isn't always seamless.
 Running commands based on suggestions can help you get the correct results more easily.

+## Disclaimer

+GROMACS Copilot is provided "as is" without warranty of any kind, express or implied.
+The authors and contributors disclaim all warranties including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
+Users employ this software at their own risk.

+The authors bear no responsibility for any consequences arising from the use, misuse, or misinterpretation of this software or its outputs.
+Results obtained through GROMACS Copilot should be independently validated prior to use in research, publications, or decision-making processes.

+This software is intended for research and educational purposes only.
+Users are solely responsible for ensuring compliance with applicable laws, regulations, and ethical standards in their jurisdiction.